system-pclub/rust-programming-challenges/README.md

 All tabs mentioned in this section are in this document, unless otherwise specified.

 Some results are computed with R markdown documents.
-Besides the copies in the repository, the Rmd (R Markdown) files are also available both in the virtual machine and the RStudio Cloud project here: https://rstudio.cloud/project/3466569.
+Besides the copies in the repository, the Rmd (R Markdown) files are also available both in the virtual machine and a RStudio Cloud project [here](https://rstudio.cloud/project/3466569).
 (You may need to sign up to make a copy.)
 To compute and view the results, click the "Knit" button from RStudio after opening the Rmd file.

 You may also install the necessary packages and execute them from a local machine, but the reproducibility is not guaranteed.